 Honda 2005 ACCORD HYBRID – not qualified due to lack of compliance with AT-PZEV emission standard and fuel economy less than 45MPG

 Honda 2005 INSIGHT HYBRID – not qualified due to lack of compliance with AT-PZEV emission standard.

 Lexus 2006Rx400h HYBRID – not qualified due to fuel economy less than 45MPG and lack of compliance with AT-PZEV emission standard.

 MERCURY 2006 MARINER HYBRID – not qualified due to fuel economy less than 45MPG.

-61 percent of respondents were concerned that hybrids have complicated technology that is difficult/expensive to fix, while 55 percent were concerned that the hybrid has a limited batterypack life.
-51 percent were afraid that hybrids do not pay for themselves to justify premium cost.
-49 percent must have heard of Toyotas stalling problems because they are concerned that hybrids have techical problems like stalling or sputtering.
-The issues that are usually the highest concerns in an internal combustion engine show up last in the hybrids; 40 percent worry that they do not offer driving performance needed, 35 percent say hybrids do not get level of gasmileage promised and only 31 percent are concerned about the resale value.
+61 percent of respondents were concerned that hybrids have a complicated technology that is difficult/expensive to fix, while 55 percent were concerned that the hybrid has a limited battery pack life.
+51 percent were afraid that hybrids do not pay for themselves to justify the premium cost.
+49 percent must have heard of Toyotas stalling problems because they are concerned that hybrids have technical problems like stalling or sputtering.
+The issues that are usually the highest concerns in an internal combustion engine show up last in the hybrids; 40 percent worry that they do not offer driving performance needed, 35 percent say hybrids do not get the level of gas mileage promised and only 31 percent are concerned about the resale value.

 With all the concerns in place, Seven out of ten shoppers (70%) believe that hybrid vehicles will offer higher fuel economy with driving performance similar to or better than traditional gas-powered engines in five to ten years.
 By that time we should know the future of hydrogen.